 The Sunshine State is where Publix began.
 And today, it continues to provide many of the fruits and vegetables that we carry throughout the year, thanks to its tropical and subtropical climates.
-From citrus to strawberries, from green beans and eggplant to tropical treats like guava and passion fruit, Florida is a true agricultural powerhouse—particularly in the winter months, when other states are too cold to yield produce.
-Following are just a few of the growers we work with.
+From citrus to strawberries, from green beans and eggplant to hot and sweet peepers, Florida is a true agricultural powerhouse—particularly in the winter months, when many other states are too cold to yield produce.
+The growing season varies and typically lasts from December through April.
+Here are just a few of the Florida growers we work with:

 See our sourcing philosophy to understand where Publix gets our produce—and why.